Find Affordable College Courses

 Top 10 Best Liberal Arts / Sciences & Humanities Schools

-Our analysis found Central New Mexico Community College to be the best value school for liberal arts / sciences and humanities students who want to pursue a degree in New Mexico.
+Our 2023 rankings named Central New Mexico Community College the best value school in New Mexico for liberal arts / sciences and humanities students.
 CNM is a fairly large public school located in the city of Albuquerque.

 The average tuition and fees for an in-state undergraduate at CNM are $1,684 a year.
 After completing their degree, liberal arts / sciences and humanities graduates from CNM carry an average student debtload of $8,879.